Hierarchical Stochastic Block Model for Community Detection in Multiplex Networks: Hierarchical stochastic block model (HSBM)

-The first three equations, \eqref{eq:pi:gem}--\eqref{eq:z:dist}, in the model above are basically similar to the ones in equation (19) of the original HDP paper \cite{hdp}.
-These three equations constitute the label part of the model which can be equivalently described as

-We assume that the reader is familiar with the HDP and its various interpretations, and in particular, the Chinese Restaurant Franchise process (CRF); see for example~\cite{hdp}.
+We assume that the reader is familiar with the HDP and its various interpretations, and in particular, the Chinese Restaurant Franchise process (CRF); see for example~\citep{hdp}.
 In the CRF interpretation, each layer~$t$ of the network corresponds to a restaurant, and nodes are gathered around \emph{tables}, or \emph{groups}, in each restaurant.
-The variable $g_{ti}$ denotes the group of node $i$ in restaurant (i.e., layer)~$t$.
+Let $g_{ti}$ denote the group of node $i$ in restaurant (i.e., layer)~$t$.
 All the nodes in the same group~$g$, at the same layer~$t$, share the same dish (i.e., community) which is denoted by $k_{tg}$.

-Thus, given all the groups $\gb_t = (g_{ti})_i$ and \emph{group-communities} $\kb_t = (k_{tg})_g$, the label of node $i$ (at layer $t$) is uniquely determined, as in the last line of~\eqref{eq:label:only:HDP:v3}.
-For more details on the equivalence of~\eqref{eq:label:only:HDP:v3} and the model described by~\eqref{eq:pi:gem}--\eqref{eq:z:dist}, as well as the interpretation of latent variable $\gamb_t$, we refer to \cite{hdp-slice}.
+Thus, given all the groups $\gb_t = (g_{ti})_i$ and \emph{group-communities} $\kb_t = (k_{tg})_g$, the label of node $i$ (at layer $t$) is uniquely determined: